graiola/RenphoGarminSync-App/readme.md

 # FAQ
 ## Are the password stored anywhere?
-Nope, the only things thare are currently persisted are:
+Nope, the only things that are currently persisted are:
 - Garmin authorization tokens (stored encrypted)
 - List of already handled measurements from Renpho
 - Generated .fit files